RULE 255. COLORADO ATTORNEY MENTOR PROGRAM

 (i) Recruit, select, and train lawyer volunteers for assistance in administering CAMP;

-(j) Establish and maintain an office to carry out the above duties and responsibilities;
+(j) Establish and maintain a permanent, central office to carry out the above duties and responsibilities;

 (k) Maintain all records necessary for the successful administration of CAMP;